 Step 1.
 Discuss feasibility of the potential collaborative project with your department and dean/supervisor.

 Step 3.
-Complete and submit the Sponsored Research Worksheet web form and attach the budet estimate Excel document.
+Complete and submit the Sponsored Project Worksheet web form and attach the budget estimate Excel document.
 You must complete the form in its entirety, as the form will NOT save, since no login is required to submit the form.
-SPONSORED RESEARCH WORKSHEET
+SPONSORED PROJECT WORKSHEET

 Information needed for the Sponsored Research Worksheet web form: